mpc-qt/mpc-qt/README.md

 ## Releases

-There is no RC.
-Despite this situation, you may test it out and determine if what works is satisfying for you.
-If not, please open an issue that may motivate the developer in a helpful direction.
+There may be builds for Windows users on the release page.
+These use time- based versioning (e.g. 17.07 corresponds to a 2017 July).

 The best version is git master, and everyone are encouraged to increase their computer-fu by compiling from source. (see sections below.)
 Compiling from